gobeyondidentity/developer-docs/docs/getting-started.md

 Head to the [signup form](https://www.beyondidentity.com/developers/signup) and fill out your info.

 > This process creates various resources described in Beyond Identity's [architecture](https://developer.beyondidentity.com/docs/v1/platform-overview/architecture).
 It also creates a [passkey](https://developer.beyondidentity.com/docs/v1/platform-overview/passkeys-and-devices/what-are-passkeys) that allows you to log into the Beyond Identity Console without a password.
 Due to the nature of passkeys, the credential created on signup *only works with the Console*.
-New passkeys must be created for accessing other applications.
+New passkeys must be created in the correct realm for accessing other applications.

 Once your tenant has been created with Beyond Identity, you can continue to configure the sample app, get an API token, a `tenant_id`, a `realm_id` and some other configuration parameters.